 - It’s really impressive how the game ramps up in difficulty as you go.
 You have some time in the beginning to get a few key cards in the decks, but you know the monsters are going to come flying at you soon enough.
 It builds a great amount of tension and we’ve liked the difficulty level at each player count we’ve tested out.

 - It’s nice that the designer built in a way to spread Heroism out evenly.
 It’s the most powerful resource card in the game, so it’s nice that everyone gets some regardless of how often they kill monsters.

 - Constantly having to shuffle decks and move cards around can sometimes take you out of the experience.

 - Quarterbacking can be a problem with some groups.
 Since most of the time you want the other players to know what you have in your hand, people who like to take over and tell others what to do could have a field day with this one.

 - Games can run a bit long at higher player counts.
-If you’re really into the experience, though, who cares?!
+If you’re really into it, though, who cares?!